pontifex/ksef-php-client/README.md

 > **This package is not production ready yet!**

-PHP API client that allows you to interact with the [Krajowy System e-Faktur KSEF API](https://ksef.podatki.gov.pl)
+PHP API client that allows you to interact with the [KSEF API](https://ksef.podatki.gov.pl) Krajowy System e-Faktur

 Main features: